-Working Party (WP) 5B thanks WP 4C for its liaison statement (Document 5B/xx), requesting the characteristics and protection criteria of the systems operating in the frequency range between 694/698 MHz and 2.7 GHz, for sharing/compatibility studies between incumbent services including in adjacent frequency bands, under WRC-27 agenda item 1.13.
+Working Party (WP) 5B thanks WP 4C for its liaison statement (Document 5B/xx), requesting the characteristics and protection criteria of the systems operating in the frequency range between 694/698 MHz and 2.7 GHz, for sharing and compatibility studies between incumbent services including in adjacent frequency bands, under WRC-27 agenda item 1.13.

-WP 5B highlights the following ITU-R recommendations and ICAO document that provide relevant technical information of aviation systems operating in the frequency bands 960-1 215 MHz, 1 215-1 370 MHz, and in the adjacent frequency band 2.7-2.9 GHz:
+WP 5B highlights the following ITU-R recommendations and ICAO document that provide relevant technical information of systems operating in the frequency range between 694 MHz and 2.7 GHz, and in the adjacent frequency band 2.7-2.9 GHz (including ground-based meteorological radar in accordance with RR No. 5.423) for sharing and compatibility studies:

 Recommendation ITU-R M.1463-3 Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency band 1 215-1 400 MHz (02/2015)